srobo/docs/programming/sr/leds/index.md

 useful to understand the current state of your code as it runs or the final state of the code afterwards.

-Each of the LEDs can be set to a colour:
+Each of the LEDs can be set to one of 8 colours:

 ~~~~~ python
 # Set LED A to red